 I bet that you must be eager to find out what are the 101 items on Ted Leonsis’ list.
 It’s your lucky day, Leonsis did share his list with the world.
 You can check it out here.

 I know this sound awkward, but watch this video:

 Robin Sharma is one of the most respected success gurus out there.
-He is my hero and I love his way of teachings.
+He is my idol and I love his way of teachings.

 After you watched the video, you will understand why sometimes, it is crucial to remember the end.